YOUR LAWYER MUST KNOW SOCIAL SECURITY LAW

 TITLE II AND SSI

 There are two types of Social Security Disability.
 Title II disability is for those who have worked at least five out of the last ten years prior to becoming disabled.
 Basically, if you have worked five out of the last ten years, the federal government gives you insurance for Title II disability benefits.
 If you have not worked five out of the last ten years prior to becoming disabled, then you are not insured for Title II benefits, but might qualify for SSI under Title XVI of the Act.
 Title II benefits pay better and they are not based upon need.
 SSI benefits are based upon need, thus, the Administration will look at your assets to determine if you qualify financially.
 The definition of disability is the same under both programs, that is, the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.

-TYPES OF CASES - Mr. Bearden has handled hundreds of cases involving both physical and/or mental impairments.
-Some examples of physical impairments include herniated disks in your neck or back, worn out knees or other joints, Arthritis, Fibromyalgia, Crohn's & Colitis, Diabetes Mellitus, Neuropathy, Seizures, Stroke, Heart Attack, Cancer, Blindness, Kidney and other organ failure.
+Mr. Bearden has handled hundreds of cases involving both physical and/or mental impairments.
+Some examples of physical impairments include herniated disks in your neck or back, worn out knees or other joints, Arthritis, Fibromyalgia, Crohn's & Colitis, Diabetes Mellitus, Neuropathy, Seizures, Stroke, Heart Attack, Cancer, Blindness, Kidney and other organ failures.
 Some examples of mental impairments include Depression, Bi-Polar Disorder, Schizophrenia, Anxiety Related Disorders, Organic Brain Injury, and Mental Retardation.